oswaldobapvicjr/performetrics/README.md

   To set this mode, call `Performetrics.setDefaultConversionMode(ConversionMode.FAST)`.

-* **Double-precision (default)**: implements a more robust conversion logic that avoids truncation from finer to coarser granularities.
+* **Double-precision (default)**: implements a more robust conversion logic that avoids truncation from finer to coarser granularity.
 For example, converting 999 milliseconds to seconds results in 0.999

   A initial precision of 9 decimal places is set by default.
 This property can be changed calling `Performetrics.setScale(int)`.